baohoathanhto/zero-translator/README.md

 - Uses data from multiple CSV files to translate texts in bulk.
 - Provides a simple graphical user interface for easy translation tasks.

+## Missing Features

+- **Live Translation Updates:** Zero Translator currently does not support live updating text within the GUI.
+However, this feature is in active development and will soon allow users to instantly see translations as they type, providing a seamless and dynamic translation experience.
+Stay tuned for updates!
+- If you have any ideas or suggestions, feel free to let us know!
+Your feedback is invaluable in shaping the future of Zero Translator.
+Stay tuned for updates!

 ### Installation Steps

 1. Clone the repository: